 Florida Statutes require the Board to adopt an annual budget for the Center on an accrual basis.
-Revenues and expenses are budgeted on a basis consistent with generally accepted accounting principles except that pension and other postemployment benefits (OPEB) liability adjustment, depreciation, amortization, and gains/losses on the disposal of assets are not budgeted, capitalized net interest costs in Fiscal Year 2017 on funds borrowed to finance the construction of capital assets are budgeted as interest income and interest expense, capital outlays are budgeted as expense, and debt proceeds and principal payments are respectively budgeted as revenue and expense.
+Revenues and expenses are budgeted on a basis consistent with generally accepted accounting principles except that pension and other postemployment benefits (OPEB) liability adjustments, depreciation, amortization and gains/losses on disposal of assets, are not budgeted, and capital outlays are budgeted as expense, and debt proceeds and principal payments are respectively budgeted as revenue and expense.
 Beginning net position and expense reserves are also included in the adopted budget.
 Encumbrance accounting, under which purchase orders are recorded as a reservation of available budget, is practiced during the year.
 At year end, outstanding encumbrances lapse and are not presented in the financial statements.

 The annual budget is subject to amendment during the year.
 The County Administrator is authorized to approve transfers of appropriations between individual expense accounts.
 The Board, by motion, may approve transfers of appropriations between a reserve account and an expense account.
 The Board, by resolution recorded in the minutes, may add to the overall appropriations of the Center due to a financing source unanticipated when the original budget was adopted or due to increased revenues above the level contemplated in the original budget.
 Amendments to overall appropriations for any other reasons also require a public hearing prior to adoption.
-There were no amendments during the 2018 fiscal year that were extraordinary or unusual in cause or effect.
-During the 2017 fiscal year, the budget was increased by \$580.1 million, due to the issuance of bonds in December 2016 and July 2017.
+There were no amendments during fiscal year 2019 or 2018 that were extraordinary or unusual in cause or effect.